 Water: All carnivorous plants should be grown with a pure, low mineral water.
 If you do have hard water, it is best to use collected rain water, distilled water, reverse osmosis water, or deionized water.
-The water vending machines at your local grocery store is a good, inexpensive source for pure water.
+The water vending machines at your local grocery store are a good, inexpensive source for pure water.
 Brita and Pur water filters, however, do not remove enough dissolved salts to make much difference.
-Total dissolved solids (TDS) is best if below 160 parts per million (PPM).
+Total dissolved solids (TDS) are best if below 160 parts per million (PPM).
 You can purchase an inexpensive TDS meter on Amazon to test your water.

 Fertilizer and Feeding: Carnivorous plants evolved to catch insects to get the fertilizers that are lacking in their soil.
 There are virtually no nutrients available in their planting media, so carnivores need to eat.
 Healthy plants that have access to lots of prey probably don't need any fertilizing, although it would still be beneficial.
 Most fertilizers are too strong for our plants and may severely damage or even kill them.
 We have found Max-Sea fertilizer to be the most gentle and effective.
 We lightly sprinkle all of our carnivores once a month with 1/4 teaspoon per gallon of water.
 MaxSea may be used on all of our plants from seedlings to mature specimens.
 Apply to the leaves only, do not pour through the soil.
 Use caution and lower concentrations when fertilizing more finicky South African sundews like Drosera regia, glabripes, and slackii.